DeedleFake/Go-PhysicsFS/README.md

 This will install into your GOPATH.
 For more information, type:

-> go help importpath
+> go help packages

-and
+> go help remote
 > go help get

 Usage